 settling for vague explanations

-That often needlessly costs money.
+That often costs money unnecessarily.

 Are you unsure whether your overtime should be paid?